bitcoinerlab/descriptors/HARDWARE_WALLETS.md

 const store = {};

 const session = await bitbox.connectors.connect({
+  driver: {
+    module: import('bitbox-api'),
     mode: 'webhid-or-bridge',
+    onPairingCode: code => showPairingCode(code),
+    formatUnit: 'sat'
+  },
   network: networks.bitcoin,
-  store,
-  formatUnit: 'sat'
+  store
 });
 ```

-`formatUnit` only affects how amounts are shown on the BitBox screen.
-It does
+`driver.formatUnit` only affects how amounts are shown on the BitBox screen.
+It
-not change the descriptor, PSBT, policy or signatures.
-If omitted, the connector
+does not change the descriptor, PSBT, policy or signatures.
+If omitted, the
-passes `default`.
+connector passes `default`.

 ## Ledger Details

 Ledger adds these device-specific extensions on top of the common API:

-- `connectors.connect(...)` with `node-hid`, `webhid`, `webusb`,
-  `react-native-hid` or `react-native-ble` mode for built-in Ledger connection
-  flows.
+- `driver.module` accepts one imported Node, browser or React Native transport.
+- `driver.device` selects a discovered device; when omitted, the transport uses
+  its normal first-device `create()` behavior.
+- `driver.app` optionally checks the open app name and minimum version.
 - `assertLedgerApp(...)` to verify the open Ledger app and minimum version when
   you manage the transport yourself.
 - Deprecated 3.x compatibility names such as `LedgerManager`,